New Child Support Law Eliminates Deadline For Paternity Tests

-I. Are you owed pasted due child support?
+I. Are you owed past due child support?

 The stimulus payments being issued under the Corona Virus Aid Relief and Economic Security Act (“C.A.R.E.S.”) are not exempt from Federal Law allowing intercept for past due child support.
 Also, unemployment benefits paid under the C.A.R.E.S.
 Act are also eligible for intercept for past due child support.
 If you have an open active collection case through DHS, and the US Department of Treasury has been notified of an intercept, they will forward the funds to the OKDHS for distribution.
 OKDHS must hold the funds for thirty (30) days to verify balances and ensure accurate distribution.
 In situations where delinquent payors have filed joint income tax returns the Treasury Department has the authority to intercept the entire stimulus check for that household.
 In those circumstances the spouse of the delinquent child support payor may file an injured spouse claim with the IRS and request their portion of the intercepted payment be returned.
 This could take up to six (6) months, however.